-The institute is located in the inner yard of the Schottenhof building at Freyung 6, at two stair flights ("Stiege"): 6 and 3.
+The institute is located in the inner yard of the Schottenhof building at Freyung 6, at entry (Stiege) 6, on the third floor.

 There are two main entrances to the courtyard of Freyung 6, marked "1" and "2" on the map:

 OFAI is located at Stiege 6 (notice the stair flight number indicator above the entrance), on the third floor at door 7 (no elevator)!